microsoft/FASTER/docs/_docs/20-fasterkv-basics.md

 - **UpdateInfo**: Contains the session Version, session type, and logical address, as well as two aspects of the value length that are important for reuse of variable-length records, either by shrinking and re-growing the value, or by revivifying a tombstoned record:
   - **FullValueLength**: The full size of the allocated value space.
   - **UsedValueLength**: The amount of the allocated value space that is in use.
 This is initially set by FASTER to the FullValueLength, and is reset by the application's IFunctions callback as appopriate.
   - **DeleteRecord**: Always False coming in from FASTER; may be set True by the app if, for example, expiration has been detected.
+In this case, FASTER will set the Tombstone.
+It will assume deletion logic has already been done; that is, it will not call SingleDeleter or ConcurrentDeleter.
   - **CancelOperation**: Always False coming in from FASTER; may be set True by the app if it detects a condition in the callback that makes the operation no longer desired.

 Additionally, the callback return values control some aspects of the operation, particularly related to:
-- The ***Required Length*** to insert or update a value exceeds the available value length
+- The ***Required Length*** to insert or update a value exceeds the available value length.
 - Record ***Expiration*** is detected
 - The application wants to ***Cancel*** the current operation